 If you forgot the password, you can clear the password by erasing the CMOS Real Time Clock (RTC) RAM.
 The RAM data containing the password information is powered by the onboard button cell battery.

-To erase the RTC RAM: (1) Unplug your computer, (2) Short the solder points, (3) Turn ON your computer, (4) Hold down <Delete> during bootup and enter BIOS setup to re-enter user preferences.
+To erase the RTC RAM:

+- (1) Unplug your computer. - (2) Remove the battery from the motherboard. - (3) Wait at least 30 seconds and replace the battery. - (4) Short the solder points (see below for location). - (5) Turn ON your computer. - (6) Hold down < Delete> during bootup and enter BIOS setup to re-enter user preferences.